mohamed-adel48/Crop-Var/README.md

 We are grateful to the **National Authority for Remote Sensing and Space Sciences** [NARSS](https://github.com/NARSS) for providing us with the dataset.
 ## Website
   ### Front-End

-  Built using **React** and **Tailwind CSS**, the front end provides a seamless and interactive user experience, allowing stakeholders to explore the classified land cover data easily.
+  The frontend of the project is located in the frontend folder.
+It is built using React and Tailwind CSS to provide a seamless and interactive user experience.
+This allows stakeholders to easily explore the classified land cover data.

   The `Screens` folder contains visual representations of the website's user interface.
 These screenshots provide an overview of the different screens and features of the website, showcasing the design and layout.
 You can view the folder [here](./Screens).

   ### Back-End
   The backend consists of two web application frameworks: **Node.js** and   **Django**.
 Node.js is used for query and creating dashboard collections, while Django handles image preprocessing, loading the model, and crop classification.
   ### Database